NYC prosecutor leading Trump probe won't seek reelection - WTMJ

 His decision not to seek reelection was widely anticipated, but he held off on making it official while the U.S. Supreme Court weighed whether his office could obtain Trump’s tax records.
 The court ruled in Vance’s favor last month.

 Some of the Democrats campaigning to replace Vance want to slash the office’s budget, cut staff and skip prosecutions for a wider range of low-level offenses.
-Eight candidates — including six women and a Black man — are on the ballot for the party’s June primary, an election likely to decide Vance’s successor because Manhattan is so heavily Democratic.
+Eight candidates are on the ballot for the party’s June primary, an election likely to decide Vance’s successor because Manhattan is so heavily Democratic.

-As D.A., Vance ended most prosecutions for possessing and smoking marijuana and for jumping subway turnstiles, slashing the cases handled by his office by nearly 60%, to about 42,000 in 2019.
-He also embraced diversionary programs for first-time offenders and established a unit to review old cases and remedy wrongful convictions.
+As D.A., Vance ended most marijuana possession and turnstile jumping prosecutions, slashing the cases handled by his office by nearly 60%, to about 42,000 in 2019.
+He embraced diversionary programs for first-time offenders and established a unit to remedy wrongful convictions.

 Vance will lead that probe through the end of this year with his general counsel, Carey Dunne, who made appeals court arguments on the office’s behalf.
 He recently hired former mafia prosecutor Mark Pomerantz to assist in the probe.

-The Trump case will likely be an early test for the next D.A.
+The Trump case will likely be an early test for the next district attorney.
 And in the short term, legal observers say, Vance’s announcement could hasten the departure of prosecutors who’ve been loyal to him and won’t want to work for his successor.

 The candidates have avoided speaking directly about the Trump matter, saying they didn’t want to prejudge an ongoing investigation.

-Vance’s successor will be just the fourth elected district attorney in Manhattan in the last 80 years.
+Vance’s successor will be just the fourth elected district attorney in Manhattan in the past 80 years.
 Frank Hogan served for 31 years.
-Robert Morgenthau was in office for 34 years, until he was 90.
+Robert Morgenthau, under whom Vance served as an assistant district attorney, was in office for 34 years, until he was 90.

 It’s one of the most high-profile prosecution jobs in the world, dramatized on TV’s “Law and Order” and “Blue Bloods.”
 The district attorney oversees a staff of 500 lawyers and has a budget of about $125 million.